 Nutrition and Dietary Supplements

 What you eat can have significant effects on your health.
-Student-athletes need to realize that a pregame meal won't necessarily "make or break" a performance, but their overall daily diets certainly can.
-In most cases, a well-rounded diet consisting of a variety of colors, textures and flavors meets the nutritional needs of the student athlete.
-Pregame meals are a very individualized manifestation, and not all athletes are comfortable eating the same foods.
+Student-athletes need to realize that a pregame meal won’t necessarily “make or break” a performance, but their overall daily diets certainly can.
+In most cases, a well-rounded diet consisting of a variety of colors, textures and flavors meets the nutritional needs of the student-athlete.
+Pregame meals are very individualized; not all athletes are comfortable eating the same foods.
 Athletes should be allowed to eat foods that allow them to physically and psychologically prepare for competition; however, science has shown benefits of the following recommendations:

 - Allow stomach to be relatively empty at the start of competition (eat about 3-4 hours before competition).